-Competitive Strategy Models(Game Theory): These models are used to determine the ehaviour of
+Competitive Strategy Models(Game Theory): These models are used to determine the ehaviour of decission making under competition or conflict.

-Network Models: These models are applicable in large projects involving complexities and inter-dependencies od activities.
+Network Models: These models are applicable in large projects involving complexities and interdependencies od activities.
 PERT and CPM are used for planning, scheduling and controlling complex project which can be characterized as net-work.